 A family nurse practitioner is an advanced practice registered nurse who has completed graduate-level education.
 Nurse practitioners treat both physical and mental conditions through comprehensive history taking, physical exams, and ordering and interpreting diagnostic tests.
 Nurse practitioners can serve as a patient’s primary healthcare provider and see patients of all ages, depending on the provider’s specialty.
 The core philosophy of the field is individualized care that focuses on patients’ conditions as well as the effects of illness on the lives of the patients and their families.

-In June 2018 we added counseling to our available services.
 Please make an appointment with your primary care provider at the clinic to obtain a counseling referral.